IllusiveBagel/Rustact/README.md

 - `list#stats` exposes `--highlight-color` and `--max-items`, while `table#services` reads `--column-widths` and `form#release` reads `--label-width`.
 - `input`, `input#feedback-name`, etc. configure accent/border/text/background colors, while `tip.keyboard` / `.mouse` / `.context` use the standard `color` property to tint each info card.

-Save the file and rerun `cargo run` to see your tweaks reflected immediately.
+Save the file and rerun `cargo run` inside that example to see your tweaks reflected immediately.
 See `docs/styling.md` for a deeper dive into selectors, property types, and integration tips.

 ## Creating components